Egg Symbolism is amazing. Check this out for some mind-blowing mythology around the Cosmic Egg.

 Learn about the egg and cut it with a flaming sword.
 In our world there is a bird more sublime than all others.
 To search for his egg be thy only concern.
 The egg of alchemy is a symbol for magical realisation.”
 Michael Maier – German Alchemist 1687

 It is, of course, Easter – always scheduled by even the apparently super-Muggle Vatican to be from the first Friday (day of Venus) after the Full Moon in Libra (the sign of Venus.)
-It is the Christian commemoration of Jesus – his demise and resurrection but of course the rabbits associated with this time hark back to the Norse Ostara/or Oestre – a Goddess of the Dawn and of fertility, a variant of Venus, basically.
+It is the Christian commemoration of Jesus – his demise and resurrection.
+But the rabbits associated with this time hark back to the Norse Ostara/or Oestre – a Goddess of the Dawn and of fertility, a variant of Venus, basically.

 But really, this is an eerie and amazing remnant of the once-upon-a-time practice of honoring the so-called Cosmic Egg.
-Also known as the Mundane* Egg, the Orphic Egg and the World Egg, this is referring to how multiple ancient cultures considered the origin of our world/galaxy to be from this primal egg. *Mundane meaning worldly, not as in the more recent meaning of ‘dull.’
-Anima Mundi = World Soul, another very very old belief.
+Also known as the Mundane* Egg, the Orphic Egg, and the World Egg, this is referring to how multiple ancient cultures thought the world came from this primal egg. *Mundane means worldly, not as in the more recent interpretation of it as ‘dull.’
+Anima Mundi = World Soul, another very old belief.

 This concept spans Sanskrit, the Ancient Greeks, Phoenicians and Egyptians, Chinese, Finnish and Polynesian cultures.
 It is even a Gnostic belief a la Herman Hesse;

 “The bird fights its way out of the egg.
 The egg is the world.
 Who would be born must first destroy a world.
 The bird flies to God.
 That God’s name is Abraxas.”
 Herman Hesse